andys8/dotfiles/README.md

 # dotfiles

-This repository needs to be cloned in home directory (`~`).
+Clone this repository in your home directory (`~`).
 The `install.sh` script checks pre- and post-conditions, links files and installs/updates programs.

 ```sh
 cd ~